vitorlrrcamargo/deploy-with-cloud-run/README.md

 ## 🌐 Endpoints
 GET /weather?cep=XXXXXXXX
-Retorna a temperatura da cidade referente ao CEP informado.
+Returns the temperature of the city corresponding to the informed Zip Code (CEP).

-Exemplo:
+Example:
 GET /weather?cep=13024091
-Resposta:
+Response:
 json
-Copiar
+Copy
-Editar
+Edit
 {
   "temp_C": 24.5,
   "temp_F": 76.1,
   "temp_K": 297.5
 }

-## ⚠️ Observações
+## ⚠️ Notes
-O projeto faz chamadas externas para APIs públicas, portanto está sujeito à disponibilidade e limites dessas APIs.
+The project makes external calls to public APIs, therefore it is subject to the availability and limits of these APIs.

-A chave da WeatherAPI está hardcoded no código apenas para fins de teste e aprendizado.
-Em produção, o ideal é utilizar variáveis de ambiente ou secret managers.
+The WeatherAPI key is hardcoded in the code for testing and learning purposes only.
+In production, it is ideal to use environment variables or secret managers.

-## 👨‍💻 Autor
+## 👨‍💻 Author
 Vitor Camargo

-## ☁️ Deploy no Google Cloud Run
+## ☁️ Deploy on Google Cloud Run
-O deploy está feito na plataforma Google Cloud Run, garantindo escalabilidade automática e alta disponibilidade.
+The deployment is done on the Google Cloud Run platform, ensuring automatic scalability and high availability.

 URL: https://cloudrun-goexpert-lardup467q-uc.a.run.app/weather?cep=13024091